eggheads/eggdrop/doc/sphinx_source/coreDocs/core.rst

 to "(logfilename).yesterday".
 After 48 hours, they will be overwritten by the logfile of the next day.

-  set max-logs 5
+  set max-logs 20
+    This is the maximum number of concurrent logfiles that can be opened for writing at one time.
+At most, this value should be the maximum number of channels you expect to create log files for.
+There is no value for 'infinity'; very few cases should ever require more than 20.
-    This is the maximum number of logfiles allowed.
-This setting can be increased; however, don't decrease it.
+    This setting can be increased; however, don't decrease it below 5.

   set max-logsize 0
     This is the maximum size of your logfiles.
 Set it to 0 to disable.